urbanjost/M_attr/README.md

-# M_attr.f90 and associated files

 ![sample](docs/images/snap2b.gif)

 ## NAME

+# M_attr ## name
-### M_attr - use in-band signaling to control the text attributes, formatting, color, and other output options on ANSI video text terminals
+### - use in-band signaling to control the text attributes, formatting, color, and other output options on ANSI video text terminals

 ## DESCRIPTION